 While there are some instances where two or more crews can team up, betrayal is possible even then.
 Every facet of the game exists to facilitate hostile interaction between crews.
 The quests you take are generally for treasure and are time-consuming for that reason.
 Every second spent on an island digging up treasure or fighting skeletons is a second another crew may try to take your pirate booty.

 The threat of attack should always weigh on you, whether or not you waste time dropping off small amounts of loot at outposts or gamble it all sailing with a larger haul.
 The quests themselves would be uninteresting and repetitive without the threat of hostile pirates.
 Frankly, without that threat, I’d score Sea of Thieves quite low.
 The good news is, the PvP is very forgiving.
-If you get sunk, you only lose the treasure and supplies you gathered.
+If your ship sinks, you only lose the treasure and supplies you gathered.
 Your ship respawns and you are ready to jump back in instantly.

 Furthermore more, there is no kind of power progression in the game.
 You earn titles, commendations, and gold to spend on cosmetics.
 The progression is that of self-achievement.
 Trophy and achievement hunters will likely find great joy in this aspect as they climb the ranks of the various factions, earn commendations and strive to become a pirate legend.
 This is a doubled edge sword though.

 This means that the only difference between two separate crews is their own skills.
-Their power is not affected by arbitrary aspects such as levels or loot.
+Levels and loot have no mechanical bonuses.
 Everyone is on even ground except for how good they are at the game.
 This also means if you take a break from the game and come back in three months, you are able to jump right in and play on even ground again.
 This isn’t a system I’d want in every game, but for Sea of Thieves, I wouldn’t want it any other way.

 So while you can try to avoid every ship you see, you can even play solo if you wish, you are really missing the spirit of the game if you do.
-Furthermore, being chased isn’t all that fun and doing the chasing is rather uninteresting as well.
+Being chased isn’t all that fun and doing the chasing is rather dull as well.
 So load that cannon, man those sails and turn to fight those scurvy dogs!

 The game is playable with three different ship types, a galleon that can be crewed by four players, a brig by three and a sloop by two.
 You can have less than the maximum amount of crew if desired and you may invite friends or play with randoms.
 Don’t be discouraged from fighting if you have a smaller ship, each one has their own advantages and disadvantages.
 Galleons are difficult to man for example and turn slowly but make up for it in durability and firepower.
-While all the functions of a two-person sloop are done quickly and it’s quite nimble if more fragile.
+The sloop is nimble and easy to work, but fragile.

 I’ve even managed to sink several larger ships completely solo, it takes a lot of practice and some crazy fighting.
 But it is doable.
 You and your crew need to manage the various aspects of sailing the ships.
 You have to release and trim the sails as well as angle them to catch the wind.
 Use the anchor, steer the wheel, man the cannons and harpoons and navigate with a handheld compass and tabletop map.

 The ships have a detailed damage system.
 Holes in the hull will begin to fill the ship with water.
 If the damage is below sea level, water fills the fastest, while damage on higher parts of the hole only leaks water against big waves.
-The more the same spot is damaged, the bigger the leak.
-Water can be bailed out with a bucket and holes repaired with boards.
+Leaks grow larger on consecutive strikes.
+Water can be bailed with a bucket and holes repaired with boards.

-Other parts of the ship can also be damaged including the wheel, anchor and mast.
+The wheel, mast and anchor can all be damaged.
 In particular, a mast going down can be devastating, as the crew must grab the ropes and pull it back in place before repairing it.
 Combat is very emergent in the Sea Of Thieves allowing for a lot of creativity.
 You can fire the cannons and pick up special cannonballs.
 They vary as far as a grog ball that makes the enemy crew drunk, to a ball that prevents them from turning the wheel.

 You can use a harpoon to latch on to an enemy ship (or environment for some nifty maneuvers).
-You can use gun powder barrels as sea mines or take one on to the enemy ship, or under it for a more personal touch.
+Gun powder barrels can be used as sea mines or taken on or under an enemy ship for a more personal touch.
 You can board enemy vessels by jumping on or swimming over to their ladders.
 Or if you are a daredevil, launch yourself with a cannon.
 The melee combat is simple, a three-hit combo, lunge, and block.
 But it still requires skillful use along with a combination of your blunderbuss, flintlock and sniper rifle.

 There are also some neat tricks you can pull off, such as a sword lunge into water that sends you swimming very fast for a short time.
-Battles rarely play out the same and are often in my case filled with laughter.
+Battles rarely play out the same way in Sea of Thieves.
+I have rarely laughed so hard playing a game.
 I have dozens of fantastic battle story’s, close calls and white-knuckled tension filled moments as my partner and I battled for treasure, stole booty or had our ill-gotten gains stolen from us.

 The game does have a storyline quest line you can follow called Tall Tales which takes you on several quests and challenges to find the fabled shores of gold.
 You can also take on voyages for other merchant guilds, each one has their own ranks and obtaining level 50 in any three will grant you the rank of pirate legend allowing you to take on Athena voyages.
 The quests are varied, if repetitive, but remember, they exist to facilitate PvP.
 They give a reason for battle and piracy.